chatnoir-eu/chatnoir-resiliparse/docs/man/fastwarc.rst

 Installing FastWARC
 -------------------
-Pre-built FastWARC binaries for most Linux platforms can be installed from PyPi:
+Pre-built FastWARC binaries can be installed from PyPi:

 .. code-block:: bash